adamcarlile/adamcarlile.com/_posts/2011/2011-02-27-gravatar-helper-for-ruby-on-rails.md

 ---
+layout: post
 title: Gravatar helper for Ruby on Rails
-publish_date: 27/02/2011 10:00AM
+category: Software
 tags:
   - Ruby
   - Rails
   - Gravatar
-- Programming
 ---
-So, I was working on a project a while ago with user comments, and wanted each person to have their own avatar, however, the Gravatar plugins that existed for Rails were overkill for my needs.
+I was working on a project a while ago with user comments, and wanted each person to have their own avatar, however, the Gravatar plugins that existed for Rails were overkill for my needs.